reasonwithoutrestraint/site/Original/Destiny.md

 1. Moral consideration requires a capacity to reciprocate social values.
 2. Animals are not capable of reciprocating social values.
-3. Therefore, animals are not morally considerable beings.
+3. Therefore, animals are not morally considerable.

 ### Problems with (1)